edgexfoundry/developer-scripts/releases/nightly-build/compose-files/source/README.md

 This folder contains the following compose files:

 - **docker-compose-portainer.yml**
     Stand-alone compose file for running Portianer which is a  Docker container management tool.
-Got here https://www.portainer.io/ for more details on Portianer.
+Visit here https://www.portainer.io/ for more details on Portianer.
 - **docker-compose-nexus-base.yml**
     Base non-secure mode compose file.
 Contains all the services that run in the non-secure configuration.
 - **docker-compose-nexus-add-security.yml**